 On the buyer’s side, for a merger and acquisition (M&A), failure to go through due diligence significantly increases risk.
 On the seller’s side, proper due diligence increases the buyer’s trust and increases the likelihood that the deal will proceed as hoped.
 Going through the due diligence process beforehand may also benefit the seller, as it may help to determine that the fair market value for the company is higher than originally estimated.

-Due diligence usually involves several different components, with varying degrees of scrutiny that depend on the strengths and weaknesses of the company.
+M&A due diligence usually involves several different components, with varying degrees of scrutiny that depend on the strengths and weaknesses of the company.
 Financials, for example, are always a part of due diligence, while marketing strategy, management and workforce are also often a part of the process, as is technology.

 What is Technical Due Diligence?